Anticipating Needs and Other Mind-Reading Tricks

 Evaluate Your Tasks

+Anticipating needs and other mind-reading tricks allow you to work in sync with your Executive.
 Look at your daily tasks and identify the ones you have complete control over, whether they’re minor (like handling the mail) or more significant (like managing your Executive’s schedule).
 For each task, ask yourself: How can I make this task successful?
 How can I ensure this process runs smoothly?
 Spend time refining and improving each task, and take ownership of its success.

 Saving Your Executive’s Time